skyscrapers/documentation/kubernetes/RBAC.md

 # Role Based Access Control

-All our clusters are configured with Role Based Access Control (RBAC).
+All clusters are configured with Role Based Access Control (RBAC).
 The authentication controller checks each API call with its attached role to allow or deny the call.

 ## Enabling RBAC

-RBAC is enabled by default on our cluster.
+RBAC is enabled by default on each cluster.
 You can check it by looking at the `apiserver` flags:
 `kubectl -n kube-system get pods -l k8s-app=kube-apiserver -o=jsonpath='{.items[0].spec.containers[0].command}' | grep -o authorization-mode="\w"\*`